 What would happen if you bought nothing new for a year?
 No new clothing, electronics, jewelry, books, accessories, or any item you already own.
 It's worthwhile to stop and think about all the packaging, shipping, and resources that go into making all that new stuff you’d save from being required in the first place.

 It's not to say you’d go without.
-Instead of buying new items or clothing, an abundance of pretty much anything-you-might-need has already been made and is available pre-loved or second hand.
-Should you accept the challenge to buy nothing new, all you need is some commitment and resourcefulness to seek out items as you may need to replace existing ones that are, well, not new.
+Instead of buying new items or clothing, an abundance of pretty much anything you might need has already been made and is available pre-loved or second-hand.
+Should you accept the challenge of buying nothing new, all you need is some commitment and resourcefulness to seek out items as you may need to replace existing ones that are, well, not new.

 What’s more, you’ll quickly come to realize how much of that new we don’t really actually need.
 And, to boot, some of those second-hand options are unique one-offs, made to last, and better than new anyway.

-The 4RS, Refusing, Reducing, Reusing, and Recycling is a helpful framework to keep in mind when aiming to buy nothing new.
+The 4RS, Refusing, Reducing, Reusing, and Recycling, is a helpful framework to keep in mind when aiming to buy nothing new.
+For more inspiration, check out our zero-waste tips and pick up a sustainable living book.

 Kids often need new clothes because they grow out of their clothes at a frightening speed.
 Meanwhile, a parent has donated a barely used clothing item to your local goodwill somewhere else out there.
 With a little hunting, you’ll quickly find you can get fairly used clothes for your kids at half the price.